tchen48/TfsManager/readme.md

 #The purpose of this project
 Create a  command line app for developers using TFS.
-The provide some most commonly used functionalities such as listing the tickets that user is currently working on, changing the status of the ticket, showing the parents of the ticket, showing the children of the ticket and so on
+The app provide some most commonly used functionalities such as listing the tickets that user is currently working on, changing the status of the ticket, showing the parents of the ticket, showing the children of the ticket and so on

 ##Configuration
 Before using this tool, you need to configure your TFS, and put your credentials and other pre-setting info in the config.js file